notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 Lets build the fire algorithm before actually writing any SDL code.
 In my repo, I've arbitrarily put the SDL2 code first, which can all be changed during a refactoring.
 Our algorithm needs to do two things.
-- Iterate through every pixel
+- Check every "pixel" in the buffer.
-- Decide how to spread the fire (what color it should be) Below the nested loop to go through each x,y coordinate using the dimensions of our fire.
+- Decide how to spread the fire (what color it should be)

 When indexing into the `pixel_buffer`, think about how the structure is laid out.
 The width of our fire is `320`, which means the first indicies 0..319 represent a single horizontal row at the top of the image.
 The next 320 indices represent then next row down.